 Have you ever found yourself staring at the ceiling during your monthly cycle?
 Desperately tired and trying your hardest to drift off but nothing does the trick?
-Well, you’re not alone.
+Well, I have so, you’re not alone.
 In fact, your hormones are to blame for this period insomnia even though you’re so damn tired.

 Your cycle and insomnia explained